From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Results

 Figure \ref{fig:3_visibility_comparison} presents the distributions of SVI locations detected as visible to the corresponding landmarks.
 The distributions are compared with two other visibility proxies: visibility simulated with 3D models and the distributions of Flickr images with the landmark tags.
-For 3D simulated visibility, it is initially represented based on $5 \times 5$ m grids.
+For 3D simulated visibility, it is represented based on $5 \times 5$ m grids.
 Grids identified as visible are joined spatially to the SVI locations for comparison.
+The initial analysis results for SVI-based visibility and 3D-simulated visibility are presented in Figure \ref{fig:raw_visibility_map} in Appendix.

 Overall, landmark-based visibility and 3D simulated visibility share more similarities in spatial distribution.
-In particular, the visible location distributions in Paris, Tokyo, and Dubai are highly similar in both extent and density.
-In Kuala Lumpur, London, and Taipei, the 3D simulation method detects significantly more visible locations than the SVI-based approach.
-In contrast, the spatial distribution of Flickr images reveals a distinct pattern.
-Around the landmarks, the Flickr image distribution is more centrally focused and compact.
-Beyond these visual distribution comparisons, this section employs a series of quantitative analyses to reveal the differences between SVI-based visibility and the other two visibility proxies.
+In particular, the visible-location patterns in Paris, Tokyo, and Dubai are similar in both extent and density.
+In Kuala Lumpur, London, and Taipei, the open 3D workflow identifies more visible locations than the SVI-based approach.
+In contrast, the Flickr distributions are generally more compact and more strongly concentrated around the landmarks.